tbeckenhauer/tbeckenhauer.github.io/_posts/_general_advice/git-dont-rewrite-shared-history.md

 ---
 layout: post
-title:  "When and When not to Rewrite History in Git-flow"
+title:  "Git: When and When not to Rewrite History in Git-flow"
 date:   2023-09-29 00:00:00
 tags: [Git, VersionControl, Collaboration, BestPractices, PullRequests, CodeMerge, Teamwork, DeveloperTools, SoftwareDevelopment, CodingGuidelines]
 ---